Open at 9am, call free on 0808 208 4012

 Call free 0808 208 4012

-What is a Will?
+What is a will?

-A Will is a legal document which allows you to express your wishes about the people you want to inherit your money, property and possessions (otherwise known as your estate) after you have passed away.
+A will is a legal document which allows you to express your wishes about the people you want to inherit your money, property and possessions (otherwise known as your estate) after you have passed away.

-Sometimes known as your last Will and testament, it includes information such as how you would like to distribute your assets, who you would like to bring up your children and what sort of funeral you would like.
+Sometimes known as your last will and testament, it includes information such as how you would like to distribute your assets, who you would like to bring up your children and what sort of funeral you would like.
 If you die without writing one, people you care about might lose out, as your estate will be distributed according to strict rules.

-While many people know that having a Will is important, more than half of British adults haven’t made one.
+While many people know that having a will is important, more than half of British adults haven’t made one.
 Whether you have a complicated estate or you’d simply like help with writing one, you can get a professionally written Will drawn up with Key Estate Planning – all from the comfort of your own home.

 • Family disputes: Limit the chances of any family fallouts when you’re gone by clearly stating what you’d like to leave and who you’d like to leave it to